-Delaware North sells the Delta Queen, Mississippi Queen, and American Queen to Majestic American Line of Seattle, which had its own paddlewheelers, Empress of the North, Queen of the West, and the Columbia Queen; the parent company, Ambassador International, has an additional fleet of ships.
+Delaware North sells the Delta Queen, Mississippi Queen, and American Queen to Majestic American Line of Seattle, a subsidiary of parent company Ambassador International.
+Majestic already owns the Empress of the North, Queen of the West and the Columbia Queen; Ambassador International has an additional fleet of oceangoing ships.

 Aug.
-1 - Majestic America Line announces that the Delta Queen would cease operations at the end of the 2008 season because of its temporary exemption not being renewed.
+1 - Majestic America Line announces that the Delta Queen would cease operations at the end of the 2008 season because of its Congressional exemption not being renewed.

-October - The steamboat community and several people people close to the 1970 Save the Delta Queen campaign re-group to save the Delta Queen one more time.
+October - The steamboat community and several people people close to the 1970 form a grassroots group to win Save the Delta Queen legislation.

 Save the Delta Queen Campaign continues.